omicscodeathon/denguedrug/README.md

   </table>
 </p>

-&emsp; 0 = Inactive; 1 = Active
+&emsp; 0 = Inactive, 1 = Active

 -----

 ### Target Selection and Molecular Docking of Predicted Compounds

 <p align="justify">
-  In this study, the <a href="https://doi.org/10.3389/fcimb.2023.1061937">NS2B/NS3 protease</a> was preferentially selected as the target structure amongst the seven nonstructural proteins of the Dengue Virus for confirmation of the LR model prediction model.
-The NS2B/NS3 protease is an essential enzyme for viral replication and assembly, making it one of the principal antiviral targets for developing therapeutics against the virus.
-There are two potential locations for inhibiting DENV protease: the active site; and the attachment site of protease (NS3) to its protein cofactor (NS2B).
-The active site on the NS3 which is the prime target is made up of a conserved catalytic triad like His51-Asp75-Ser135.
-Exploration via the Protein Data Bank repository in search of a solved structure of the NS2B/NS3 for the Dengue Virus serotype showed IDs like 4M9T, 2FOM, 4M9M, and 4M9I with resolutions 1.74, 1.50, 1.53, 2.40 $Å$ and R-value work of 0.215, 0.176, 0.203 and 0.215 respectively.
-The 2FOM, solved using x-ray diffraction, was selected for this study since it had the lowest resolution and R-value.
-The three-dimensional structure of the 2FOM with a ligand docked in the active site can be seen below.
+  This research focused on the <a href="https://doi.org/10.3389/fcimb.2023.1061937">NS2B/NS3 protease</a>, chosen as primary target from the seven nonstructural proteins of the Dengue Virus to validate the Logistic Regression (LR) model predictions.
+As a crucial enzyme involved in viral replication and assembly process, it represents a significant target for antiviral drug development.
+Potential inhibition sites for the DENV protease include the active site and the binding site of the NS3 protease with its cofactor, NS2B.
+The active site, which is the main target for intervention, comprises a conserved catalytic triad His51-Asp75-Ser135.
+A search through the <a href="https://www.rcsb.org/">Protein Data Bank</a> revealed several solved structures for the NS2B/NS3 complex in Dengue Virus serotype, identified by PDB IDs such as 4M9T, 2FOM, 4M9M, and 4M9I, with resolutions of 1.74, 1.50, 1.53, and 2.40 $Å$, and R-values of 0.215, 0.176, 0.203, and 0.215, respectively.
+For this study, 2FOM was selected due to its favorable resolution and R-value, allowing for visualization of its 3D structure with a ligand docked at the active site, as represented below.
 </p>

 <p align="center">
   <img src="figures/NS2BNS3 protease structure.png" title="PyMOL visualization of NS2B/NS3 protease structure with ligand docking representation" width="700"/>
   <br>
   <font size="1">
-  <b>Fig.</b> PyMOL visualization of NS2B/NS3 protease structure with ligand docking.
-[A. Pale-yellow cartoon structure representation; B. Light-green surface representation of protein with a ligand (blue) docked in its active site].
+  <b>Fig.</b> NS2B/NS3 protease structure as visualized in PyMOL, highlighting ligand docking.
+[A. Pale-yellow cartoon structure representation of the protein structure; B. Light-green surface representation of the protein with a ligand (blue) positioned in the active site].
   </font>
 </p>

 <p align="justify">
+  A total of 853 compounds predicted by the Logistic Regression model were docked into the active site of the NS2B/NS3 protease using <a href="https://doi.org/10.1002/jcc.21334">Autodock Vina</a>.
+Among these, anhydrophlegmacin exhibited the highest binding affinity of -9.2 $kcal/mol$, surpassing all other docked ligands.
+The binding affinities of the compounds ranged from -9.2 to -3.6 $kcal/mol$, supporting the predictive capability of the LR model.
+With a threshold set at -8.0 $kcal/mol$, <a href="output/Molecular Docking/Supplemental 1 - Binding energies and intermolecular interactions between compounds and NS2B_NS3 protease.csv">59 compounds</a> with equal or better binding energies were selected for further investigation.
+This threshold exceeded the conventional -7.0 $kcal/mol$ standard for classifying compounds as active against a specific target(<a href="https://doi.org/10.1002/cbdv.202200160">Kwofie et al., 2022</a>).
+The binding affinity reflects the strength of interaction between the ligands and the target protein.
+Visual inspections of the protein-ligand complexes were conducted using PyMOL to identify the most promising docked compounds.
+Known inhibitors, Leflunomide and Prednisolone, were included as controls, demonstrating binding affinities of -7.1 and -7.0 $kcal/mol$, respectively.
+The binding affinities for all predicted compounds and inhibitors were systematically recorded.
   A total of 853 compounds from the Logistic Regression prediction were docked into the active site of the target using <a href="https://doi.org/10.1002/jcc.21334">Autodock Vina</a>.
 Anhydrophlegmacin showed the highest binding affinity of -9.2 $kcal/mol$ towards the protease amongst all docked ligands.
 The docked compounds demonstrated binding affinities between -9.2 and -3.6 $kcal/mol$, reinforcing the prediction ability of the LR model.
 Applying a threshold of -8.0 $kcal/mol$, <a href="output/Molecular Docking/Supplemental 1 - Binding energies and intermolecular interactions between compounds and NS2B_NS3 protease.csv">59 compounds</a> with energies better than or equivalent were selected for further analysis.
 This threshold was higher than -7.0 $kcal/mol$, taken as the standard threshold for a compound to be considered active against a particular target (<a href="https://doi.org/10.1002/cbdv.202200160">Kwofie et al., 2022</a>). <b>The higher the binding affinity, the stronger the bond between the ligands and the target protein</b>.
 The protein in the complex with the ligands was visually inspected using PyMOL to select the best docked.
 Known inhibitors (Leflunomide and Prednisolone) were also incorporated into the docking stage to act as a control, demonstrating binding affinities of -7.1 and 7.0 kcal/mol respectively.
 The <a href="output/Molecular%20Docking/ranked_output.tab">binding affinities</a> of the predicted compounds and inhibitors were recorded.
 </p>